bfeif/personal-website/content/posts/feature-engineering-with-latitude-and-longitude.md

 And of course, the whole ML approach could be improved to include k-fold cross-validation, or a model or cost function that more richly appreciates the fat-tailed nature of the target variable.

 Furthermore, the dataset herein studied was a record of home sales, which is notably distinct from home prices: in the former, one record represents a transaction, whereas in the latter, one record represents an actual home.
-As such, the spatial density feature herein computed may represent more of a "neighborhood purchasing popularity" than it does urbanness.
-As such, as with any data science problem, your mileage with these techniques may vary depending on the nature of your data.
+With that, the spatial density feature herein computed may represent more of a "neighborhood purchasing popularity" than it does urbanness.
+As with any data science problem, your mileage with these techniques may vary depending on the nature of your data.

 ## 4. Conclusion
 These are just a few ideas of what can be done when working on machine learning problems with data that contains latitude and longitude; hopefully it gives you some starting points.
 You can check out the code on my github ([link](https://github.com/bfeif/personal-website/blob/geospatial-feature-engineering-post/code/notebooks/feature-engineering-with-just-latitude-and-longitude.ipynb)).
 As always, thank you for reading 🙂 Until next time!